Jaguars hold off Browns in defensive struggle

 The Browns had only three first downs in the first half, but they were able to keep the score close because the defense kept Fournette from breaking a long run.
 Fournette rushed for 54 yards in the first half.

+Along with losing the game, the Browns also took losses on the injury front.
+Starting defensive end Emmanuel Ogbah suffered a broken foot and is likely to miss the rest of the season.
+Defensive tackle Jamie Meder was knocked out with an ankle injury and wide receiver Sammie Coates left the game with a knee injury.

 NOTES: The Jaguars surprised the Browns with an onside kick after their first touchdown.
 Jaguars K Josh Lambo recovered, but it didn’t count because rookie LB Donald Payne was offside. ...
 Josh Wells started at right tackle for the Jaguars in place of Jermey Parnell.
 Parnell was inactive with a knee injury after being listed as questionable Friday. ...
-Corey Coleman started at wide receiver for the Browns after missing seven games with a broken hand. ...
+Corey Coleman started at wide receiver for the Browns after missing seven games with a broken hand.
+He caught six passes for 80 yards. ...
 Shon Coleman started at right tackle for the Browns after getting knocked out with a concussion last week.